Jamienie/mds_capstone_bcstats/README.md

 Your input_csv needs to be formatted the same as shown in the sample data file `data/raw/wes2018_comments_sample.csv`

 ## Navigating the Repository <a name="repo"></a>
-The correct folder structure is detailed below with all the directories.
-In the first directory level there is individual Readme files with additional information about the contents in each main folder.
+The correct folder structure is detailed below with all the directories for this project.
+Not all folders are present in this repository as they are local folders that were not pushed to the repository due to privacy or space limitations.
+Clone this repository and then create the *local folders*.

 ```
 .
 ├── data
-│   ├── interim
+│   ├── *interim*
-│   ├── processed
+│   ├── *processed*
 │   ├── raw
-├── models
 ├── notebooks
+├── predict
+|   ├── predict_input
+|   └── predict_output
 ├── references
 |   ├── BC-stats_survey_documents
 │   ├── data-dictionaries
 │   ├── meeting_minutes
-│   └── pretrained_embeddings.nosync
+│   └── *pretrained_embeddings.nosync*
-│       ├── fasttext
+│       ├── *fasttext*
-│       ├── glove
+│       ├── *glove*
-│       └── w2v
+│       └── *w2v*
 ├── reports
 │   ├── figures
 └── src
+    ├── analysis
     ├── data
     ├── features
     ├── models
-    ├── analysis
     └── visualization
 ```